cramer28/MusicaFalconBot/README.md

 ## Commands
 - `>play <YouTube URL> or search query` - Play a song from YouTube directly by url or entering a search query.
+- `>pause` - Toggle to Pause/Unpause the current song.
 - `>skip` - Skip the current song.
 - `>stop` - Stop the music and clear the queue.
 - `>queue` - Show the current queue.
+- `>info` - Shows information about the current song.
 - `>autoplay` - Keep playing songs related to the last played.
 - `>help` - Show help message.